top of page

 Formally informal

-Teddington: north-east facing, front garden, light shade.
+Teddington: front garden, light shade.

 The brief was tongue-in-cheek; 'a little bit Hampton Court', so we created a smart, semi-formal garden with a palette of white and green with a few red Hellebores to warm up the winter.
 The new black and white tiled path looks fabulous.

 Thoughtful planting combines clipped Ligustrum and Buxus balls with the freeform of Hydrangeas.
 A Tree Fern and a white Cherry tree give structure without looking too stern for a family house.
+The hand-built, bespoke bin-store has a sedum roof.
+A new wall with mortar to match the house is finished with a dark-grey gate and railings, a touch of class.

 The entire site was cleared.
 A new tile path laid, repairs made to render, a bullnose, sandstone front step was fitted with a matching path that winds through the plants.